Classification of Convergent OPE Channels for Lorentzian CFT Four-Point Functions: Classifying the Lorentzian configurations

 The tables which classify the OPE convergence properties will be particularly large, we leave them in appendix \ref{appendix:tableopeconvergence}.
 Readers can pick the cases they are interested in.
 To make it easy for readers to check, we also share the Mathematica code which contain the OPE convergence results of all causal orderings, see the file ``/anc/OPE_check.nb".
 In this section we only give some examples.

-The Lorentzian four-point correlation functions defined in (\ref{def:Lorentz4ptfct}) are either time-ordered ($t_1>t_2>t_4>t_4$) or out-of-time-order (not $t_1>t_2>t_4>t_4$).
+The Lorentzian four-point correlation functions defined in (\ref{def:Lorentz4ptfct}) are either (maximally) time-ordered ($t_1>t_2>t_4>t_4$) or out of time order (not $t_1>t_2>t_4>t_4$).
 The time-ordered correlators have applications in scattering theories \cite{lehmann1955formulierung,peskin1995introduction}, and the out-of-time-order correlation functions have applications in the study of many-body systems \cite{keldysh1965diagram,kitaev2014hidden,maldacena2016chaos,aleiner2016microscopic,bagrets2017power,garttner2017measuring,fan2017out,haehl2019classification}.
-An example in \cite{kravchuk2020distributions} shows the existence of out-of-time-order correlators which do not have a convergent OPE channel (see appendix A in \cite{kravchuk2020distributions}).\footnote{By ``a configuration do not have a convergent OPE channel" we mean the configuration do not satisfy the conditions of theorem \ref{theorem:schannel}, \ref{theorem:tchannel} and \ref{theorem:uchannel}.} Our first example is to show that not all time-ordered correlators have a convergent OPE channel.
+An example in \cite{kravchuk2020distributions} shows the existence of out-of-time-order correlators which do not have a convergent OPE channel (see appendix A in \cite{kravchuk2020distributions}).\footnote{By ``a configuration do not have a convergent OPE channel" we mean the configuration do not satisfy the conditions of theorem \ref{theorem:schannel}, \ref{theorem:tchannel} and \ref{theorem:uchannel}.} Our first example is the case of time-ordered correlator.
+We will see that time-ordered correlators at different causal orderings may have different OPE convergence properties.

+The second example is to clarify that two conformally equivalent configurations/causal orderings may have different OPE convergence properties.

 Then we will discuss two other examples from AdS/CFT.
 One is the Regge kinematics \cite{cornalba2007eikonal,cornalba2008eikonal}, the other is related to the bulk-point singularities \cite{maldacena2017looking}.